svj-aventador/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/signerlist.md

 Without the [MultiSignReserve amendment][], the SignerList itself counts as two objects, and each member of the list counts as one.
 As a result, the total owner reserve associated with a SignerList is anywhere from 3 times to 10 times the reserve required by a single trust line ([RippleState](ripplestate.html)) or [Offer](offer.html) object in the ledger.

 With the [MultiSignReserve amendment][] enabled, the SignerList counts as one object, regardless of how many members it has.
-As a result, the owner reserve associated with a SignerList is 5 SGY, regardless of how many members it has.
+As a result, the owner reserve associated with a SignerList is 5 RCP, regardless of how many members it has.

 The reserve requirement does not change for SignerLists created before the MultiSignReserve amendment.
 To take advantage of the new reserve, update the SignerList by sending a [SignerListSet transaction][].